-Students are required, with limited exceptions and regardless of graduation program, to perform satisfactory on the following EOC assessments: English I, English II, Algebra I, Biology, and U.S. History.
-A student who has not achieved sufficient scores on the EOC assessments to graduate will have opportunities to retake the assessments.
-State law and state rules also provide for certain score on norm-referenced national standardized assessments or on the state-developed assessment used for entrance into Texas public universities to substitute for the requirement to meet satisfactory performance on an applicable EOC assessment should a student choose this option.
+Students are required, with limited exceptions and regardless of graduation program, to perform satisfactory on the following EOC assessments:

+- English I,

+- English II,

+- Algebra I,

+- Biology, and

+- U.S. History.

+A student who does not achieve sufficient score will have opportunities to retake the assessments.

+State law allows a student to meet EOC requirements by substituting satisfactory performance on norm-referenced national standardized assessments or on the state-developed assessment used for entrance into Texas public universities.
 [See the school counselor for more information on the state testing requirements for graduation.]

-If a student fails to perform satisfactorily on an EOC assessment, the district will provide remediation to the student in the content area for which the performance standard was not met.
-This may require participation of the student before or after normal school hours or at times of the year outside normal school operations.
+If a student fails to perform satisfactorily on an EOC assessment, the district will provide remediation in the applicable content area.
+This may require the student's participation outside normal school operating times.